KhadidjaArezki/capstone/README.md

 The website is hosted on [https://pricelee.herokuapp.com/](https://pricelee.herokuapp.com/)

+## Motivation

+Finding a project idea took some time and consideration, as I had certain criteria that the project must satisfy.
+The project must make use of all the skills learned throughout this program, it must allow me to grow as a web developer - be somewhat challenging - and take me out of my comfort zone.
+This project idea stood out for me because it had the potential to develop to a real business idea and to allow me to pratice and improve my programming skills.

 # Frontend

 - This is a single page application.
 The frontend consists of a single html template, - rendered by the Jinja2 engine - in the templates folder, in addition to css and javascript folders in the static folder.
 Most of the functionality is written in vanilla javascript and occasionally JQuery.